 Clarity refers to the number of internal and external features (called inclusions and blemishes) that naturally occur in diamonds.
 Fewer inclusions or blemishes mean a higher rated, and more valuable, diamond.

 The Gemological Institute of America (GIA) has created a scale for measuring diamond clarity.
 Internally flawless (IF) diamonds are considered the highest quality.
 These are followed — listed here in order from higher quality to lowest quality — by diamonds with very very small inclusions 1 (VVS1), then very very small inclusions 2 (VVS2), very small inclusions 1 (VS1), very small inclusions 2 (VS2), small inclusions 1 (SI1), small inclusions 2 (SI2), and then finally inclusions 1 (I1), and inclusions 2 (I2).
+This is one of many factors why a diamond with the same carat weight might have a different cost.

 Unlike in 2-carat diamonds or larger, which usually feature a bigger table/surface area, inclusions within 1-carat diamonds are not nearly as obvious.